El Paso Energy Building: History

 A very long stock ticker was installed to deliver messages and add to the visual appeal in 1996 when the El Paso Corporation bought Tenneco for 4 billion dollars.
 When Tenneco owned the building the letters T-E-N-N-E-C-O outlined the top of the building on each of the four sides.

 In 2001, the fountains were refurbished.

-In 2008, Gilbain Construction started a complete remodel of the building completed in 2012.
-The main lobby is now located on Level 1 with entrances on Louisiana Street and Travis Street.
+In 2008, Gilbain Construction started a complete remodel of the building.
+It was completed in September 2011.
+The work was awarded by Engineering News-Record as the "Best Interior Design/Tenant Improvement Project" for the year 2012.
+The main lobby is located on Level 1 with entrances on Louisiana Street and Travis Street.
 Level 2 contains conference rooms.
 Levels 3 through 29 are office space and Levels 30, 31 and 32 are the Executive offices.
 The Exec offices boast a three-story grand stairway, boardroom, many conference rooms and spacious offices and meeting areas.

 Kinder Morgan acquired the building with its purchase of El Paso Corporation in 2012.
 Kinder Morgan moved its headquarters to this building.
 EP Energy (formerly El Paso E&P Company) leases floors 18-27 from Kinder Morgan.